 Mr Turton has Full Registration on the GMC Specialist Register (GMC number 3613582) having qualified as a Doctor in 1992.

-He trained in the Speciality of General Surgery and then Specialised further in Breast and Reconstructive Breast Surgery gaining his FRCS, a higher degree that he was awarded commendation (MD), and a Travelling Fellowship to the States, prior to his Consultant Breast Surgeon appointment at the Leeds Teaching Hospitals Trust Breast Unit in 1994.
+He trained in the Speciality of General Surgery and then Specialised further in Breast and Reconstructive Breast Surgery gaining his FRCS; he also has a further higher degree, Doctor of Medicine, that he was awarded with a commendation (MD); he undertook a Travelling Fellowship to the States, prior to his Consultant Breast Surgeon appointment at the Leeds Teaching Hospitals Trust Breast Unit in 1994.
 In addition to his Breast, Oncoplastic and Aesthetic Breast Surgery clinic he holds a substantive post as a Consultant Breast and Reconstructive Breast Surgeon at St James’s Hospital Leeds.
 Find Further information here: Qualifications & Specialisations.
 Cosmetic breast surgery in the UK is now being better regulated and all surgeons carrying out such work should now apply for the Cosmetic Surgery Certification from the Royal of Surgeons; this was commenced in 2017 and Mr Turton was the first UK Breast surgeon to receive this privileged accreditation and is documented on the UK national register for Cosmetic Surgery practice.
 You should ask your surgeon if they have been certified by the RCS, as it is not good enough to just say that you are a doctor, plastic or general surgeon anymore.
 Read more about this here.